suggestio/suggestio/doc/tech/bluetooth-beacons.md

 ## Further steps
-Beacons are visible in lk-adv-geo form popups, if parent ADN-node visible on the map.
+Beacons are [visible in lk-adv-geo form popups](cabinet/adv-geo.md), if parent ADN-node visible on the map.
 It can be used for monetization.

 Also, choosing ad in list personal cabinet > "Manage" button > Nodes (right panel) can be used for change yours ad's visiblity on yours beacons.

+## Integration & economy
+For infrastructure-level integration, Bluetooth beacons integration need some thinking and planning.

+After buying some Bluetooth-beacons, you may find it no so cheap solution in cost of power-supply questions (like 5V DC) for each beacon, summarize maintance task (replace/charge/maintain/etc power source), safety certification, etc.

+One of solution is to place USB-powered-beacons into USB-ports of many customer Wi-Fi routers, already present inside building (USB-port used as power-supply source 5V DC).
+Also, if you don't need iOS support, you can use these [Wi-Fi](wifi.md) routers directly as radio-beacons without bluetooth layer.

 ## Limitations
 - Bluetooth beacon signal detection currently supported in Suggest.io mobile app for Android and iOS.